Fretadao/f_service/README.md

 ### Using your service

-To run your service use the method `#call` provided by `FService::Base`.
-We like to use the [implicit call](https://stackoverflow.com/questions/19108550/how-does-rubys-operator-work) but you can use it in the form you like most.
+To run your service, use the method `#call` provided by `FService::Base`.
+We like to use the [implicit call](https://stackoverflow.com/questions/19108550/how-does-rubys-operator-work), but you can use it in the form you like most.

 ```ruby
 User::Create.(name: name)